Myvar/icos-dev/docs.md

     }

 ```
-Note that the  index has the same Name as the file index.
-Multiple files can be served by creating more methods in the same interface.
+Note that the  index has the same Name as the file index, multiple files can be served by creating more methods in the same interface.
 You can have as many interfaces as you like to separate them into different microservices .
 Now create a class called ``User`` in the ``Model`` folder:

 ```csharp